Tlaxcala (Nahua state): Government

-Ancient Tlaxcala was a republic ruled by a council of between 50 and 200 chief political officials (teteuctin, pl.; sg. teuctli).
+Ancient Tlaxcala was a republic ruled by a council of between 50 and 200 chief political officials (pl. teteuctin; sg. teuctli).
 These officials gained their positions through service to the state, usually in warfare, and as a result came from both the noble (pilli) and commoner (macehualli) classes.

+Culture

+Three languages were spoken in Tlaxcala: Nahuatl, Otomi by a large minority, and "Pinome" (likely Popoloca) by a smaller minority.
+Later, Aztec conquests resulted in further waves of Otomi migration to Tlaxcala, such as from Xaltocan.
+A dialect of Otomi is still spoken in Tlaxcala today.

+The Tlaxcaltec calendar mostly corresponded to the Aztec one, but a few veintenas were known by different names: Xilomanaliztli ("offering of jilotes") instead of Atlcahualo, Coailhuitl ("feast of the serpent") or Xilopehualiztli ("the jilotes begin") instead of Tlacaxipehualiztli, Pachtzintli ("hay") instead of Teotleco, and Hueypachtli ("great hay") instead of Tepeilhuitl.

 Contact with conquistadors

 Tlaxcala was never conquered by the Aztec Empire, but was engaged in a state of perpetual war, the so-called "flower wars" or "garland wars".

 Conquistador Bernal Díaz del Castillo describes the first battle between the Spanish force and the Tlaxcalteca as surprisingly difficult; he writes that they—the Spanish—would probably have not survived, had not Xicotencatl the Elder and Maxixcatzin persuaded Xicotencatl the Younger, the Tlaxcalan warleader, that it would be better to ally with the newcomers than to kill them.
 Xicohtencatl the Younger was later—in April 1521—condemned by the Tlaxcalan ruling council and hanged by Cortés, for desertion during the siege of Tenochtitlan.

 Due to protracted warfare between the Aztecs and the Tlaxcalteca, the latter were eager to exact revenge, and soon became loyal allies of the Spanish.
 Even after the Spanish were expelled from Tenochtitlan, the Tlaxcalteca continued their support.
 Tlaxcala also assisted the Spanish in the conquest of Guatemala.

 As a result of the alliance with the Spaniards, Tlaxcala had hidalgo privileged status within "New Spain", as confirmed in the Royal Writ of the Foundation of the City of Tlaxcala, Mexico.
 After the Spanish conquered Tenochtitlan and the rest of Mexico, Tlaxcala was allowed to survive and preserve its pre-Columbian culture.
 In addition, as a reward for the unyielding loyalty the Tlaxcalan federation had shown the Spanish, the city and its inhabitants largely escaped the pillaging and destruction following the Spanish conquest.
 The Tlaxcalteca gave further assistance in the Mixtón War.